jtpaasch/spin/README.md

 Usage
 -----

-To create a VM, create a folder to house it, and navigate into that folder:
+To create a VM, make a folder to house it, and navigate into that folder:

     $ mkdir my-vm
     $ cd my-vm